ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 ### Using the results count

-You can choose how to display the results using one of the following:
+You can choose how to display the results using 1 of the 4 result count variants.

 #### Results range for the current page, and total results